Nicktho/genxi-jwd-final-project/task-10/README.md

 1. In `js/index.js`, find the `EventListener` for the `click` event on the `Tasks List` we created in Task 8.
 2. At the bottom of the function, after our code that handles the "Mark As Done" button, create a new `if` statement to check if the `event.target.classList` `contains` the class `'delete-button'`.
 3. If it does, get the `parentTask` and store it as a variable.
-4. Get the `taskId` of the parent task - **remember**, since it's stored as a string in a `data` attribute, we need to convert it to a number, just like we did for task 8!
+4. Get the `taskId` of the parent task from its `data-task-id` property - **remember**, since it's stored as a string in a `data` attribute, we need to convert it to a number, just like we did for task 8!
 5. Delete the task, passing the `taskId` to `taskManager.deleteTask()`
 6. Save the tasks to `localStorage` using `taskManager.save()`
 7. Render the tasks using `taskManager.render()`.